 To test the impact of using only non-charging measures in Bristol, an ambitious target was assumed for the Clean Air Plan; that a reduction of 5% in traffic levels could be achieved within 2 years.
 This assessment found that with this level of traffic reduction, the year we expect to achieve compliance would not change from the baseline case (or ‘do nothing’ case) year of 2025.

 Sufficient non-charging measures are unlikely to be deliverable in the short term or be quicker to deliver than a charging scheme.
-The Council has been directed to achieve compliance in the shortest possible time, and therefore non-charging measures will be used to complement a CAZ and where possible designed to mitigate impacts.
+The Council has been directed to achieve compliance in the shortest possible time, and therefore non-charging measures will be used to complement a CAZ, or as an alternative to a CAZ, and where possible designed to mitigate impacts.